PhysiCell-Tools/python-loader/README.md

 pcdl was forked from the original [PhysiCell-Tools](https://github.com/PhysiCell-Tools) [python-loader](https://github.com/PhysiCell-Tools/python-loader) implementation.

-The pcdl python3 library will maintain two main branches:
+The pcdl python3 library maintains three branches branches:

++ **Branch version 1** is the original PhysiCell-Tools/python-loader code.
 + **Branch version 2** will be strictly compatible with the original PhysiCell-Tools/python-loader code, although pip installable.
 + **Branch version 3** might break with old habits, although tries to be as much downward compatible as possible.
   The aim of the v3 branch is to get a very lean and agile python3 physicell output interface, for the ones coming from the python world.

-Note: there can only be one version of pcdl installed in each python3 environment.
-In the HowTo guide is in detail explained, how to install and uninstall pcdl branches.

 ## Header: